brp-labs/open-source-api/README.md

-<h1>Open Science Framework</h1>
+<h2>Open Science Framework (OSF)</h2>

-Scientific articles and research papers from the Open Science Framework Platform are rendered here.
+Scientific articles and research papers from the Open Science Framework platform are rendered here.

 See the live site at: [https://polite-pond-0c2949703.4.azurestaticapps.net](https://polite-pond-0c2949703.4.azurestaticapps.net)